5′ flanking region: CAAT box

 The CAAT box is a crucial element of the 5′ flanking region of eukaryotic genomes.
 A specific transcription factor called CAAT-binding protein binds to this region and aids in transcription in eukaryotes.
-It is typically 10 nucleotides long, and is present -80 to -70 nucleotides upstream from the transcription start site, in the proximal promoter region.
+It is typically 10 nucleotides long and is present -80 to -70 nucleotides upstream from the transcription start site in the proximal promoter region.

 Prokaryotic elements

-Prokaryotes only have three promoter elements: two elements are present -35 and -10 nucleotides upstream of the transcription start site, and the third is directly upstream the transcription start site.
-Prokaryotic promoter elements are not identical among species, but have a consensus sequence of 6 nucleotides each.
+Prokaryotes have only three promoter elements: two elements are present -35 and -10 nucleotides upstream of the transcription start site, and the third is directly upstream of the transcription start site.
+Prokaryotic promoter elements are not identical among species but have a consensus sequence of 6 nucleotides each.
 Bacterial RNA polymerase binds to these regions to align itself and begin transcription.
 Promoter sequences that differ from the consensus sequence are generally transcribed less efficiently.
-Additionally, induced mutations in these -35 and -10 promoter sequences have proven to be deleterious to transcription.
+Additionally, induced mutations in these -35 and -10 promoter sequences have proven deleterious to transcription.

 Polymorphisms

 Flanking SNPs are Single nucleotide polymorphisms (SNP) that appear in the flanking region.
 Polymorphisms in this region can lead to changes in the regulation of transcription.
-They have also been associated with a number of diseases.
+They have also been associated with several diseases.
 A 12 base pair insertion in the 5′ flanking region of the Cystatin B gene has been linked to some individuals with Unverricht-Lundborg disease.
-Polymorphisms in the 5′ flanking region of the DRD4 gene have been linked to ADHD, schizophrenia and methamphetamine abuse.
+Polymorphisms in the 5′ flanking region of the DRD4 gene have been linked to ADHD, schizophrenia, and methamphetamine abuse.
 Insertions and deletions in the 5′ flanking region of the insulin gene have been associated with type 2 diabetes.
 Polymorphisms in the 5′ flanking region of the gene coding for oxytocin have been linked to mutations in promoter function, ultimately leading to potential disorders related to altered oxytocin levels and functionality.